dotnet/csharplang/proposals/parameterless-struct-constructors.md

 ```

 ### Fields
-The synthesized parameterless constructor will zero fields rather than calling any parameterless constructors for the field types.
+The implicitly-defined parameterless constructor will zero fields rather than calling any parameterless constructors for the field types.
 No warnings are reported that field constructors are ignored.
 _No change from C#9._

 ```csharp